MicrosoftDocs/intelligent-asset-manager/Intelligent-asset/universal-inventory/settings.md

 # Settings

-The **'Settings** menu will bring up the Connection settings dialog where you tell the UI client application where it can find the UI service.
+The **Settings** menu will bring up a dialog where you tell the UI client application where it can find the UI service.

 - Enter the URL and port number where the UI service is installed.
 These were specified during [Installation](installation.md).
 - Click **Test** to verify if the service can be reached at the specified URL.